Non-Commutative Worlds and Classical Constraints: Constraints - Classical Physics and General Relativity

 By a similar calculation, if $x_1, x_2, \cdots , x_n$ are classical variables, then the product $x_{1}x_{2} \cdots x_{n}$ corresponds to where $S_{n}$ denotes all permutations of $1,2,\cdots, n.$ Note that we use curly brackets for these symmetrizers and square brackets for commutators as in $[A,B]=AB-BA.$ \bigbreak

 We can formulate constraints in the non-commutative world by asking for a correspondence between familiar differentiation formulas in continuum calculus and the corresponding formulas in the non-commutative calculus, where all derivatives are expressed via commutators.
 We will detail how this constraint algebra works in the first few cases.
-Exploration of these constraints has been pioneered by Tony Deakin \cite{Deakin1,Deakin2}.
-The author of this paper and Tony Deakin are planning a comprehensive paper on the consequences of these contraints in the interface between classical and quantum mechanics. \bigbreak
+Exploration of these constraints has been pioneered by Anthony Deakin \cite{Deakin1,Deakin2,Deakin3}.
+The author of this paper and Tony Deakin have written a paper on the consequences of these contraints in the interface among classical and quantum mechanics and relativity \cite{KauffDeak}. \bigbreak

 Recall that the temporal derivative in a non-commutative world is represented by commutator with an operator $H$ that can be intrepreted as the Hamiltonian operator in certain contexts.

 For this discussion, we shall take a collection $Q^1,Q^2,\cdots,Q^n$ of operators to represent spatial coordinates $q^1,q^2,\cdots,q^n$.
 The $Q^i$ commute with one another, and the derivatives with respect to $Q^i$ are represented by operators $P^i$ so that